A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 12. How To Increase Credit Score Quickly?

-Are you thinking about how to raise your credit score 100 points overnight?
+Are you considering raising your credit score by 100 points overnight?
 There is no instant way to increase the credit score.
 Your long-term actions will help add more positive information to your report to improve your credit score.

 Do not trust fake credit repair companies that assure you to instantly fix your credit history by removing negative information from the report.
 Instead, work on improvising your financial behaviour.